Are you interested in how to build to rent?

 So, if you’re interested in learning more about this approach to property investing, continue reading.

 As we share these tips, we’ll leave no stone unturned, so pay careful attention.

 Finally, before we get stuck into it, if you aren’t already familiar with the process of building a house be sure to learn as much as you can.

 What is Build to Rent?

 The sales usually occur off the plan, but some people will also run a traditional sales campaign to sell.

-The critical difference between build to rent is that you are building rental properties, brand new.
+The critical difference between build and rent is that you are building a brand new rental property.